bungle/awesome-resty/README.md

 * [lua-resty-ssdb](https://github.com/LazyZhu/lua-resty-ssdb) — Lua ssdb client driver for the ngx_lua based on the cosocket API, SSDB is a leveldb server
 * [ledis-openresty](https://github.com/holys/ledis-openresty) — Lua LedisDB client driver for the ngx_lua based on the cosocket API
 * [lua-resty-fastdfs](https://github.com/azurewang/lua-resty-fastdfs) — Nonblocking Lua FastDFS driver library for ngx_lua
+* [lua-resty-statsd](https://github.com/mediba-system/lua-resty-statsd) — StatsD client for OpenResty
+* [lua-resty-dogstatsd](https://github.com/mediba-system/lua-resty-dogstatsd) — A client for DogStatsD, an extension of the StatsD metric server for Datadog.
+Using nginx cosocket API
 * [openresty-statsd](https://github.com/lonelyplanet/openresty-statsd) — A Lua module for OpenResty to send metrics to StatsD

 #### Testing and Profiling